-Jeff Quinn is the director of community alignment for Family Connects International, a program connecting families to community resources via nurse home visits.
-Quinn builds collaborations with non-profit and other agencies that provide services to parents and children, linking them to the nursing teams.
-Quinn also serves as the co-chair of the Durham Connects Community Advisory Board.
-Previously, Quinn served as director of community resources with Durham Connects and coordinated a number of projects at the Center for Child and Family Policy.
+Jeff Quinn is the national director of programs for Family Connects International, a program connecting families to community resources via nurse home visits.
+Quinn builds collaborations and partnerships with non-profit organizations, governmental agencies, and funders working in the early childhood fields.
+Previously, Quinn served as director of community alignment.
+Over the years, he has coordinated a number of projects at the Center for Child and Family Policy.

 Quinn has also done a lot of research in the realm of fatherhood and fathers' unique impacts on child development.